cwru-sdle/kgcpy/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to kgcPy: Koeppen-Geiger Climatic Zones's documentation!
+Welcome to kgcpy: Koeppen-Geiger Climatic Zones's documentation!
 ================================================================

 .. toctree::
    :maxdepth: 4
    :caption: Contents:

-   kgcPy
+   kgcpy

 Indices and tables
 ==================